French (FREN) 200

 Film: Ma grand-mère repassait les chemises du roi

 To receive credit for FREN 200, you must complete and submit the five written assignments, the five oral assignments, the composition assignment, the final oral examination, and the final written examination.
 You must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on the written examination.
 The weighting of the course assignments is as follows:

 |5 Written Assignments||20%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 The course materials also include an online Student Manual, Course Information, and Study Guide.

-To receive credit for the FREN 200 challenge registration, you must achieve a grade of at least "D" (50 percent) on the written examination.
+To receive credit for the FREN 200 challenge registration, you must achieve a grade of at least D (50 percent) on the written examination.
 You must also demonstrate oral proficiency by reaching a satisfactory standard on the oral examination (telephone exam of approximately 15 minutes).
 The oral examination is to be completed first.
 It is marked as PASS/FAIL and no grade is assigned for the oral exam.
 You must pass the oral exam in order to continue with the challenge.
 The grade (percentage) for the written exam constitutes the grade for the challenge.
 The challenge process must be completed within a 3-month period.